CASFRI/CASFRI/docs/specifications/README.md

 ### SRC_INV_AREA

 The **SRC_INV_AREA** attribute measures the area of each polygon in hectares (ha).
 It is calculated by the data providers and may contain missing values.
-It is measured to 2 decimal places.
+It is reported in CASFRI to 2 decimal places.

 | Values | Description        |
 | :----- | :------------ |